Alfred Ngaro: Minister in the Fifth National Government

-Coalition Government, 2017–2020
+Opposition, 2017–2020

-Following the 2017 general election, Ngaro became National's Spokesperson for Children, Community and Voluntary Sector, and Pacific Peoples.
+Ngaro unsuccessfully contested Te Atatū for a second time at the 2017 general election.
+The National Government was also defeated.
+Ngaro became National's spokesperson for children, the community and voluntary sector, and pacific peoples.
+He sat on the social services and community committee.

 In mid-May 2019, there were reports that Ngaro was considering forming his own Christian party, providing a potential coalition partner for National at the 2020 general election.
 National Party leader Simon Bridges initially downplayed these reports but later stated that he was giving Ngaro the "space" to explore setting up a Christian values party.
 In late May 2019, Ngaro ruled out starting a new Christian party and confirmed that he would remain a member of the National Party.
+He contested the 2020 general election for National, standing for a third time in Te Atatū and placed at 30th on the party list.

-During the 2020 general election, Ngaro attracted media attention on 10 October after he posted a Facebook attack ad claiming that a vote for his Labour opponent Phil Twyford would lead to the decriminalisation of recreational cannabis and all drugs and unlimited abortion.
+Ngaro attracted media attention during the election campaign when he posted a Facebook attack ad claiming that a vote for his Labour opponent Phil Twyford would lead to the decriminalisation of recreational cannabis and all drugs and unlimited abortion.
 Though Ngaro subsequently deleted his post, Twyford captured a screenshot and accused his opponent of spreading fake news.
-Ngaro's post was also criticised by Labour MP Ruth Dyson, Auckland Councilor Richard Hills, political commentator Ben Thomas, and former Internet Party Laila Harré.
+Ngaro's post was also criticised by Labour MP Ruth Dyson, Auckland councillor Richard Hills, political commentator Ben Thomas, and former Internet Party leader Laila Harré.
 In addition, National Party leader Judith Collins issued a media statement that Ngaro's comments were not shared by the rest of the party.

-During the 2020 general election, Ngaro contested Te Atatū, losing it to the incumbent Twyford by a final margin of 10,508 votes.
-Since he did not rank highly enough on National's party list, he also lost his seat.
+Twyford defeated Ngaro by a final margin of 10,508 votes.
+Since he did not rank highly enough on the National's party list, he also lost his seat.
 Ngaro departed Parliament on 21 October after delivering a dawn prayer and a rendition of the national anthem God Defend New Zealand on the steps of Parliament.